 Welcome back to the office after the long Labor Day weekend!
 Hopefully you had some time to relax, because now is the time to start your 2018 planning if you want to kick off your marketing efforts in January of next year.
 Recently, we’ve heard a lot of marketing speak that says you don’t need a formal plan, and you need to remain agile so you can respond to changing circumstances and opportunities.
 While there’s certainly some truth in the need to be agile, this doesn’t preclude the need to develop a well-defined strategic marketing roadmap to drive business growth and to force competitors to react to you.

-When we talk to clients, we stress the importance of “aiming” before “firing” (remember, “ready, aim, fire”?) when it comes to developing a brand or marketing strategy.
+When we talk to clients, we stress the importance of “aiming” before “executing” (remember, “ready, aim, execute”?) when it comes to developing a brand or marketing strategy.
 They may be ready to invest in marketing, but when there’s little if any planning, they end up throwing a range of tactics against the wall, with the risk of wasting resources (time and money) and falling short of their objectives.

 To help you avoid these mistakes, we’re here to provide a marketing planning roadmap to help you develop a winning plan in as short as 30-days!